NyantasticUwU/nstd/README.md

 # Platform support
 The `core` module can be used ***ANYWHERE***.
-It doesn't rely on ***ANY*** other libraries, including standard libraries.
+It doesn't rely on ***ANY*** other libraries, including standard libraries (except for the headers `stddef.h` and `stdint.h`).
 Other modules will work on *most* platforms and have been tested to build for Windows, macOS, Linux, and Redox.

 # Module overview
 - `nstd` - Cross platform CFFI based library.